 Richard’s role: What my role is there is, besides running the business, is to try and figure out what’s on the cutting edge of this.
 So I’ve got to try and figure out what works and what doesn’t, and how we do that in a scientific way and how we do that in a way that’s actually useful to the people that we’re trying to help?
 Which is the practitioners that are trying to get more engagement for their online communities, or their collaboration efforts, or their knowledge sharing efforts, or getting their customers to support them and give them great ideas.

-The challenges that communities face in 2016:
+The challenges that communities face:

 I think what we’ve seen for the last, maybe 10 years or so, is that for a lot of communities, the level of growth and the level of activity has gone up and up and up, and there are many reasons why that has happened.
 One of them is that there have been more people online than ever.
 The Internet speeds are getting higher and higher.
 People are spending more time on the Internet, which has been fantastic, but now we’re seeing a couple of things beginning to occur: